kliment-olechnovic/voropadding-app/README.md

-    --graphics-mode               string     graphics output mode, may be 'basic' or 'detailed', default is 'basic' --print-mode                  string     printing to stdout mode, can be 'h' or 'v', default is 'h' --processors                  number     maximum number of processors to run in parallel, default is 1 --help | -h                              flag to display help message and exit
+    --graphics-mode               string     graphics output mode, may be 'basic' or 'detailed', default is 'basic' --print-mode                  string     printing to stdout mode, can be 'h' or 'v', default is 'h' --processors                  number     maximum number of processors to run in parallel, default is 1 --only-padding-table                     flag to only output a table of the annotated padding points --help | -h                              flag to display help message and exit

 Standard output: